 Mysti works in San Francisco for a software company and lives in a forgotten corner of The City with her husband, graphic novelist Dale Berry and two black rescue cats.

-With an MFA in Writing from University of San Francisco, “half an MFA” from UCLA (screenwriting), and a BA in Linguistics from UC Santa Cruz—but she never lets them get in the way of a good story.
+Mysti has an MFA in Writing from the University of San Francisco, “half an MFA” from UCLA (screenwriting), and a BA in Linguistics from UC Santa Cruz—but she never lets them get in the way of a good story.
 She loves to talk with people about story structure, language, film noir, and the resistance, not always in that order.
 She was really fond of Dalwhinnie until a Scotsman told her it is a “lady’s whiskey.”
 One of her favorite adventures was serving as the amuse-bouche for MC Beaton at Bloody Scotland.

 If you see her at a writer’s conference or book festival, please do say hello.

 About the Picture

 That’s my two brothers standing close behind me out in the Las Vegas desert as I prepare to shoot a rifle that will bite my shoulder and shock me.
 We spent a week wandering around the desert with a young dog.
-My mom using Diet Pepsi to wash our hands to save the water for drinking.
-I’m sure there are houses and casinos covering the desert where this picture was taken.
+My mom used Diet Pepsi to wash our hands to save the water for drinking.
+I’m sure there are houses and casinos that now cover the desert where this picture was taken.
 I loved the barrel cactus and the rattlesnakes and I still dream about the clear and pale blue sky that is now only seen in the valley after a rainstorm.
 Miss you, desert!